 Installation and removal of packages is a core skill for anyone managing Linux distributions.
-During this activity, the student will work with the package manager and installation utilities **yum** and **rpm** to manage packages on Red Hat/CentOS Linux distributions.
+During this activity, the student will work with the package manager utility `yum` and installation utility `rpm` to manage packages on Red Hat/CentOS Linux distributions.

 Successfully complete this lab by achieving the following learning objectives:

 In order to install the package successfully, you will need to deal with the dependencies.
-You can use the package manager to do that for you via:
+You can use the package manager to do that for you via the command:

 sudo yum install /home/cloud_user/Downloads/elinks-0.12-0.37.pre6.el7.0.1.x86_64.rpm